- Teams & Staff

 Group A practices will be twice a week and contain a mixture of drills and scrimmaging.
 Skaters wishing to register for Group A must pass a skills assessment prior to each session.
 Group A skaters may not concurrently skate in any other Rec League skill groups, with the exception of Primer.
 Group A scrimmages may be scheduled outside of the typical Group A practice times and skaters will not participate in Rec League scrimmages at The Shed.
 Enrollment in this elite program will be capped at 25 skaters per session.

 Each group has a minimum skills set, which skaters must master to skate at that level.
 Skaters new to the Rec League may sign up for an assessment after they skate in Primer and demonstrate knowledge of basic skills.
-Returning Rec League skaters who were assessed to Group B or C during the 2013 season may enter the 2014 season at the same level in which they skated previously.
-(Every skater wishing to enroll in Group A must pass a skills assessment prior to registering for Group A.) Once cleared by the head trainer to skate in Group B or C, the skater may skate at that assessed level or in any group up to that level and may register to skate in more than one skill group at a time.
-For example, if cleared for Group B, that skater could skate in Group B, Group C, Primer or at all those levels.
-Movement between Primer, Group C and Group B can be fluid within each session, dependent upon passing a documented skills assessment.
-Skill groups will scrimmage separately, meaning skaters in Group B will only scrimmage against Group B; and skaters in Group C will only scrimmage against Group C.
+Returning Rec League skaters who were assessed to Group C or B (now Intermediate and Advanced) during the 2013 season may enter the 2014 season at the same level in which they skated previously.
+(Every skater wishing to enroll in Group A must pass a skills assessment prior to registering for Group A.) Once cleared by the head trainer to skate in Intermediate or Advanced, the skater may skate at that assessed level or in any group up to that level and may register to skate in more than one skill group at a time.
+For example, if cleared for Advanced, that skater could skate in Advanced, Intermediate, Primer or at all those levels.
+Movement between Primer, Intermediate and Advanced can be fluid within each session, dependent upon passing a documented skills assessment.
+With the exception of our Summer Mixed Level Scrimmage Intensive, skill groups will scrimmage separately, meaning skaters in Advanced will only scrimmage against other Advanced level skaters; and skaters in Intermediate will only scrimmage against other Intermediate level skaters.

 Group A (twice a week ONLY): $200

-Registration for Primer, Group B and Group C does not close and skaters may register at any time during the session.
+Registration for Primer, Intermediate, and Advanced does not close and skaters may register at any time during the session.
+Registration for Group A opens after assessments on 5/18.
 Registration for TXRG Rec League is done online at SportsSignup.

 Set up a user account (or log in with your existing account)